jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.36 RelativeAspect

-Calculates relative aspect (relative to a user-specified direction) from an input DEM..
+Calculates relative aspect (relative to a user-specified direction) from an input DEM.

 *Parameters*: